 Such a project may or may not involve significant database functions.
-If it does, it may be called an “online database”.
-Online (WAN*) databases can be used for any mass data storage purpose, just as offline (LAN) databases can be.
-However, while offline databases can only be accessed from your home or office network, online databases can be securely accessed from anywhere in the world.
-While only you or your administrative staff can access an offline database, online databases open the possibility of secure access by your clients and other web visitors.
+If it does, it may be called a “self-hosted online database”.
+Self-hosted online (WAN*) databases can be used for any mass data storage purpose, just as offline (LAN) databases can be.
+However, while offline databases can only be accessed from your home or office network, self-hosted online databases can be securely accessed from anywhere in the world.
+While only you or your administrative staff can access an offline database, self-hosted online databases open the possibility of secure access by your clients and other web visitors.
 What opportunities could that open up for your organization?

 What do we mean by “advanced functionality”?
 Here are some examples:

 - Sites that dynamically change (a page is different for one user than another)

 - Sites that contain user-definable profiles or functions akin to social networking

 - Sites that offer the public an opportunity to create a profile or login

 - Sites that restrict certain content to privileged web visitors other than administrative staff

 If your website project requires advanced functions like these, then off-the-shelf solutions may not offer the flexibility that you require.
 If there is no off-the-shelf solution that does what you need, you will have to hire a web engineer such as Triskelon to define and build a custom solution.